 How to Refer to Our Services

-If we find that a student is in need of more care than we can provide, and thus not a good fit for our short term model of treatment, we will assist your student in finding resources in the community or on campus that can provide them with the appropriate support.
+If we find that a student is in need of more care than we can provide, and thus not a good fit for our short-term treatment model, we will assist your student in finding resources in the community or on campus that can provide them with the appropriate support.

 If your student is reluctant to seek counseling, you might consider some ways of encouraging their participation: